 healthy dressing.
 Eating three meals a day, and at least two snacks, is

 important for keeping your blood sugar stable.
-When you skip meals, you can be
+When you skip meals and snacks, you can be

-subject to hypoglycemia, or low blood sugar, which can make you hyper—and
+subject to hypoglycemia, or low blood sugar, which can make you weak, irritable—and

 Studies show that exercise enhances mood by affecting neurochemicals in the brain